w3c/webextensions/proposals/permissions_behavior_on_update.md

 Add a new property, "permissions_behavior_on_update," to the manifest to alter the newly added "permissions" behavior during the extension's update.
 When set to "defer," newly added permissions on update won't be granted by default; they will behave like optional permissions and must be explicitly requested by the extension.
 Also, the default browser behavior will NOT be applied (warning, turn off, stop further updates, etc.).

-The new behavior isn't applicable during install time or for permission that doesn't trigger a warning.
+The new behavior is not applicable during install time or for permissions that do not trigger a warning.

 Extension manifest file example: